codemeyer/ArgDocs/Docs/site/content/track-data/units.md

 So for example, a track width of 1900 is approximately 16.9 meters.

+## Object Units and Size

+According to a GP2 tutorial, 1024 object units are exactly as long as one track length unit.
+As noted previously, a TLU is 16 feet or 4.87 metres.
+That makes one object unit equal to 4.75 millimetres, or 3/16th of an inch.

 ## Verge width

 The verge width is relative to the track width.
 This means that a verge width of 5 will be larger